sympodius/org-novelist/README.md

 ```

 ## Linked Stories
-There may be occasions when you write multiple novels set in the same fictional universe.
+There may be occasions when you write multiple novels set in the same story universe.
 While Org Novelist is only designed to work on single novels, it does allow you to include the notes of another story when referencing.
 All notes will stay in place, attached to the story that created them, but when the name appears in your main text then the linking will still work as if they were local to your current story.
 Additionally, the notes file will show references for the new story in which it appears, as well as its original story.
 Lastly, this will allow you to include notes from other stories in the glossary and index generators for your current story.
-The notes from linked stories *will not* appear in the notes indices for your current story though.
+However, the notes from linked stories *will not* appear in the notes indices for your current story.

 In order to link your current story to a previous one, you can run the command `org-novelist-link-to-story`.
 This will prompt you to select the folder in which your earlier story is located.

 Once selected, Org Novelist will take you to the newly created linked stories index, showing the story you just added.
 Following the link will take you to the older story's main file.
 You may notice that this file will now contain an entry for its own linked stories.
 In its linked stories index, you will find your original story.
 In this way, Org Novelist always links stories together in both directions.
-This means that if you make edits in your older story and decided to include a character from your new story, the new notes will also be accessible from your old story as well.
+This means that if you make edits in your older story and decide to include a character from your new story, the new notes will also be accessible from your old story as well.

 You may also notice that your `org-novelist-config.org` file now contains a new property called `#+LINKED_STORIES:` showing the relative folder where the linked story is located.
 The `org-novelist-config.org` file for the linked story will contain a similar entry showing the relative folder for your current story.
 It is actually these properties that Org Novelist uses to process the shared notes.
 The linked stories index is merely there for your convenience.
 If you prefer, you can ignore the `org-novelist-link-to-story` command entirely and merely edit your `org-novelist-config.org` files to link stories together.
 This also makes it possible to have a one way link, but this is not recommended as the notes files will not show their appearances in all stories in which they are used.

 You are free to link your story to as many previous stories as you like.
 However, the more that you add, the slower the processing of references will become.
-You should also keep in mind that if you link to one story, you will have access to not only that story's notes, but the notes of every story that it also links to.
-This allows you to create story pools that all share their notes with each other, while still keeping the notes files stored with the story for which they were created.
+You should also keep in mind that if you link to one story, you will have access to not only that story's notes, but the notes of every story that it is also linked to.
+This allows you to create story pools that all share their notes with each other, while still keeping the notes files stored within the story from which they were created.

 If you wish to unlink a story and no longer share its notes, you can either edit the `org-novelist-config.org` files, or use the command: `org-novelist-unlink-from-story`.